-Medical Transcriptionists are key players in the quality of entries into an EMR system.
+Medical transcriptionists are key players in the quality of entries into an EMR system.
 It’s important that, like physicians, they have special training and experience in order to perform as efficiently as possible.

 No longer are medical transcriptionists only responsible for copying notes written by physicians into patient records.
 Now MTs need to be familiar with the dictation files, patterns of speech, and any nuances a clinician might have.
-In other words, transcriptionists must understand for meaning, instead of simply words.
+In other words, transcriptionists must understand for meaning, instead of simple words.

 Because of this high-quality training, medical transcription is often outsourced to dedicated off-site teams.
 This makes technology imperative in order to align the physician’s intent and transcriptionist’s documents for a quick turnaround.

-With technology, professionally trained healthcare documentation specialists can type into computer-generated healthcare reports and understand intent for quality and accuracy.
+With technology, professionally trained healthcare documentation specialists can type into computer-generated healthcare reports and understand the intent for quality and accuracy.

 2. Specialization of Roles